-Variation of thermal diffusivity of rubber seed with moisture contents is shown in Figure 8.
+Variation of thermal diffusivity of rubber seed with moisture contents was shown in Figure 8.
 A decay trend was observed in the thermal diffusivity of the seed as moisture content increased up to 14.8% (w.b.).
-The observed trend may be associated with the dependence of thermal diffusivity on bulk density which in turn affects the porosity of the seed thereby making it possible for the
+The observed trend may be associated with the dependence of thermal diffusivity on bulk density, which in turn affects the porosity of the seed, thereby making it possible for the seed to transmit and store heat energy at lower moisture content.
+A sinusoidal trend was reported for doum palm fruits[4].
+The relationship between the thermal diffusivity and moisture content of rubber seed was represented in the following regression equation: